 “I all too clearly remember the day when, as a lad growing up in India, my mother had put a delicious treat into my hand.
 Happily, I walked outside.
 I was enjoying every juicy bit and wishing it would never come to an end.
 Suddenly, out of nowhere, an eagle swooped down upon me.
-And faster than the eye could see or the mind could react, the food was gone from my hand.
-And the side of my face was clawed.
+And faster than the eye could see, or the mind could react, the food was gone from my hand.
+Plus, the side of my face was clawed.
 I stood there completely shaken by the experience.

 “My instinctive reaction was to run home, crying and calling for my mother’s comfort.
 I was hoping for help and replenishment.
 What I got was a stiff warning.
 It was to always be mindful of ever-circling predators that could in a moment leave you empty-handed.”

 The Predator of Ever-Circling Busyness

-As I read that warning an important thought came to mind.
+As we read that warning an important thought came to mind.
 There are other predators out there.
 Some of these predators encircle and attack marriages.
-One of them is busyness.
+And one of them is busyness.
 Life has a way of pushing so many “necessary” things at us that scream for our time.
 It’s easy to take on more than we should —more than it’s healthy.
 We’ve learned (the hard way) that just because we can do something, it doesn’t mean we should do it.

 Sometimes we can get so caught up in what we think is important that we overlook that, which truly IS important; and that is investing in our marriage relationship and family life.
 Unfortunately:

 “While juggling our busy lives, it’s all too easy to let our marriages fall into the background.
 We would never say our marriages weren’t important—and yet we act as though they’re not.”
 (Ellyn Sanna)